MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### QR codes detected, but why am I getting no data?

 * If the platform cannot decode the qrcode, there will be no data.
-You can use the stream and interpret the data using open source code.
+You can use the stream and interpret the data using open-source code.
 In RS6, more encodings are supported.
-* Some features such as structure append and micro QR codes are not supported.
+* Some features such as structure append and micro-QR codes are not supported.

 ### How to clear the codes from my app?
 It seems once you find a code, they tend to persist.